PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we looked at a reasoning assessment suite for large language models (LLMs) that consists of various test cases each evaluating a central aspect of reasoning about actions and change.
-Our results show that even in simple common-sense planning domains where humans could easily come up with plans, LLMs like GPT-3 and BLOOM seem to display a dismal performance.
-However, we do not claim that no LLM system could potentially ever perform effective reasoning about actions and change.
-Our goal is to establish an extensible benchmark where researchers can evaluate current and future large language models.
-Our assessment suite is still in progress and we look to improve it in multiple ways in the future.
-Firstly, we plan to include a modified version of the reasoning about plan execution task to ask questions that require a more descriptive answer and provide automated validations for the answers.
-Secondly, we also plan to look at how fine-tuning would impact the performance of the LLMs on our benchmarks, although as \cite{zhang2022paradox} points out that LLMs tend to focus on correlational features even with extensive training, we are not expecting a major improvement.
-Finally, we plan to add an evaluation metric that also considers partial correctness of plans.
-This benchmark can also be extended to other domains, either to other common-sense domains (like Virtual Home \cite{puig2018virtualhome}) or to specialized ones.
-It would also be interesting to probe these models to come up with explanations for the generated plans and see if these make sense to humans in the loop.
-In conclusion, we hope that this benchmark \footnote{Link to the github repo: \url{ https://github.com/karthikv792/gpt-plan-benchmark}} encourages other researchers to test the capabilities of their systems across different LLM models \cite{chowdhery2022palm, du2021glam, smith2022using, zhang2022opt, rae2021scaling, thoppilan2022lamda, hoffmann2022training} and even those that are finetuned for such tasks.
+In this paper, we presented PlanBench, a reasoning assessment suite for large language models (LLMs) that consists of various test cases each evaluating a central aspect of planning and reasoning about actions and change.
+Our results show that even in simple common-sense planning domains, LLMs seem to display subpar performance.
+Our goal is to establish an extensible benchmark where researchers can evaluate the current and future large language models.
+Our assessment suite can be improved in multiple ways in the future.
+For instance, evaluation metrics that consider partial correctness could be incorporated into the benchmark.
+Additionally, the benchmark could be extended to support more number of IPC domains.
+In conclusion, we hope that PlanBench encourages other researchers to test the capabilities of their systems across different LLM models \cite{chowdhery2022palm, du2021glam, smith2022using, zhang2022opt, rae2021scaling, thoppilan2022lamda, hoffmann2022training} and even those that are finetuned for such tasks.